≡ Menu

 Luckily you have some flexibility over a long mortgage term.

-For example, if your portfolio shoots the lights out for a decade, you might change gears and start paying off your mortgage instead.
+For example, if your investing portfolio shoots the lights out for a decade, you might change gears and shift to paying off your mortgage instead.
 (As opposed to pushing your luck into a stock market bubble.)

-You could even sell down your bulging portfolio to start repaying your mortgage early.
+You could even sell some of your bulging portfolio to repay your mortgage early.
 The best of both worlds!

 Avoid early repayment charges.
 Take note of your mortgage’s fine print.
 Most lenders only allow a portion of the balance or initial advance to be repaid each year without penalty – for example 20%.
-You can still sell down your portfolio by more than this if that seems appropriate.
-Just keep the proceeds in cash, and pay off your mortgage as its terms best allow.
+You can still sell down your portfolio by more than this if it seems appropriate.
+Just keep the proceeds in cash, and pay off your mortgage as the terms allow.

 Alternatively, you could simply use new cash from your salary to overpay your mortgage.
 Your existing portfolio could then be left to (hopefully) keep growing.

 Watch the direction of interest rates!
-What made sense with mortgage rates at 2% might look very different if you must remortgage at 5%.
+What made sense with mortgage rates at 4% will look very different if you must remortgage at 7%.

-You’ll certainly want to invest in a tax shelter to keep all your returns.
-Either an ISA or a SIPP3.
+You’ll want to invest in a tax shelter to keep all your returns.
+Either an ISA or a SIPP2.

-In that case you’d have to wait until you’re allowed to withdraw money from the SIPP – well into your mid-50s.
-You might then use your pension’s tax-free lump sum facility to pay off your mortgage.
+In that case you’d have to wait until you’re allowed to withdraw money from the SIPP – so into your late-50s.
+You might then use your pension’s tax-free lump sum to pay down your mortgage.

-Of course, most people have a mortgage whilst earning a salary and paying into a pension – for their whole working life.
+Of course, most people have a mortgage whilst they earn a salary and pay into a pension – and for much of their working life.

-Like this they’re actually funding their pension via that mortgage debt, as we’ve discussed above.
+Like this they too are funding their pension via that mortgage debt, as we’ve discussed above.

-But few will ever think of it that way – including some who of those who criticize articles like this!
+But few will ever think of it that way.
+Including many of those who criticise articles like this one!

-As for ISAs, their tax-free status is such a boon we’ve suggested that opting not to repay a big debt – like a mortgage – or even taking out new debt might be worth it just to maximize your contributions.
-This way you can build up your future tax-free shelter capacity.
+As for ISAs, their tax-free status is such a boon we’ve suggested that opting not to repay a big debt – like a mortgage – or even taking out new debt might be worth it just to use as much of your annual ISA allowance as you can.
+This way you can best build up your tax-shielding capacity for the future.

-ISAs are accessible at any time.
-That could be crucial if your plans change.
+ISAs are accessible at any time, too.
+This flexibility might be crucial if your plans change.

-Think carefully about how and where you divide your assets.
-If you go down this route you’ll probably want to use both ISAs and a pension.
+Long story short: think carefully about how and where you run your assets.
+If you decide to invest instead of paying off your mortgage, you’ll probably want to use both ISAs and a pension.

 More reasons to run a mortgage and invest

-• Investing in equities is for the long-term.
+• Time diversification.
+Investing in equities is for the long-term.
 But if you wait until you’ve paid off your mortgage before investing, you’ll have a shorter time horizon.

-• You need to get used to volatility in risky assets.
+• Experience.
+You need to get used to volatility in risky assets.
 Starting young helps.

-• There’s much more to the economy than house prices.
+• Asset diversification.
+There’s much more to the economy than house prices.
 Do you want all your eggs in the property basket while you pay off your mortgage?

-For my part, for the past few years I’ve been running an interest-only mortgage while investing mostly in equities.
+For my part, I run an interest-only mortgage while investing mostly in equities.
 I’ll probably keep doing this until either my mortgage rate rises substantially or I can’t find any markets worth investing in.

 Mortgage repayment calculator/spreadsheet

-To help you decide, we’ve got a calculator embedded into a Google spreadsheet that can help you calculate and visualize the potential returns.
+To help you decide whether to pay off the mortgage or invest, we’ve created a calculator embedded into a Google spreadsheet that can help you calculate and visualise the potential returns.

 Open the spreadsheet in a browser.
 Then make a copy of the sheet.
 You can now edit your copy to play with the numbers for yourself.

-If you share the sheet with friends or family we’d love it if you send them the original sheet please.
-For starters it includes a link to this article, so they can read all the important background information.
+If you share the sheet with friends or family we’d love it if you’d send them to the original sheet please.
+It includes a link to this article, so they can read all the important background information.

 The six yellow cells are the ones to edit to try out different outcomes.